 The Order of the Arrow is Scouting's National Honor Society, chartered by the National Council of the Boy Scouts of America.
-Youth and adult Wewanoma Lodge leaders will occasionally be present during the weeks of camp.
-We also have an OA Camp Chief that is a paid member of Camp Perry summer camp staff that will act as a liaison, as well as normal staff duties.
-The OA Camp Chief will also coordinate Wednesday night's OA Callout Ceremony, starting in the Liston "Bowl" at 8:30 PM.
+Youth and adult Wewanoma Lodge leaders occasionally will be present during the weeks of camp.
+We also have an OA Camp Chief that is a paid member of Camp Perry summer camp staff that will act as a liaison, as well as other staff duties.
+The OA Camp Chief will also coordinate Wednesday night's OA Callout Ceremony, starting in the Waterfront Amphitheater at 8:30 PM.
+The Callout Ceremony will be broadcast via the Internet.

 Wewanoma Lodge also supports camping and Camp Perry year around in myriad ways, just one of which is sponsoring several Camperships for scouts.
-We will hold an Ice Cream Social on Thursday night during each week of camp in the OA Lodge.
+The Lodge holds an Ice Cream Social on Thursday night during each week of camp in the OA Lodge.